Can I File an Emergency Bankruptcy Petition to Stop a Foreclosure Sale?

 • a filing fee, a request for a fee waiver, or a request to pay the fee in installments.

-Again, after filing the emergency petition, you have 14 days to file the rest of the required bankruptcy forms and schedules.
-Failure to do so will typically result in the dismissal of your case without prejudice (you can file again right away).
+After filing the emergency petition, you have 14 days to file the rest of the required bankruptcy forms and schedules.
+Failure to do so will typically result in the dismissal of your case without prejudice, allowing you to file again immediately.

 Get Professional Help